 – Increase productivity by a minimum of 100% on the parts being robotically welded

 – Increase quality and consistency

-– Reduce operator cost (lower cost to employ an operator than a welder)
+– Reduce operator cost (lower cost to employ an operator than a welder and higher productivity)

 – Reduce training costs